ericaraujophd/storyOfChristianity/gospel/montanism.md

 ---
 title: The Work of the Holy Spirit in Montanism
-sutbitle: A Charismatic Movement in Early Christianity
+subtitle: A Charismatic Movement in Early Christianity
 ---

 (montanism)=